dinesh4444/computer-vision/README.md

 - The brightness of a grayscale image can be defined as the average intensity of all the pixels of the image.

 #### Histogram Equalization
-- The cv2.equalizeHist() function is used to eqalize the image histogram which normalizes the brightness and also incres=ases the contrast of the image.
+- The cv2.equalizeHist() function is used to eqalize the image histogram which normalizes the brightness and also incresases the contrast of the image.

 ## CLAHE - Contrast Limited Adaptive Histogram
 - CLAHE solves problem of impurity maximisation by Cliping the extra values.
 If any histogram bin is above the specified contrast limit, those pixels are clipped and distributed unformly to other bins before applying histogram equalization.